|Trumpington Local History Group

 Consort made a major contribution to the UK

 Plant Breeding Institute, Trumpington.
 Source:

 |In 1998 Unilever sold PBIC to Monsanto, who gradually reduced the work and finally sold the

 last remaining crop to a French co-operative and the site to developers.
-Work will start in early
+Work started in early

 2011 on building ca. 1200 dwellings on the land.